ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 		files.download(str(local_path))
 		```

-	- When QA is skipped, the helper still renders the video but also surfaces the
+	- When manual review is still pending, the helper should render the video
-		`qa_skipped` flag so the UI can warn users that the deliverable requires manual
+		inline **and** show the finalize banner (see step #5) so users know to log their
-		validation before sharing.
+		`finalize_manual_review` decision before distributing the file.
-	- If `/artifacts` ever returns without a `video_final` entry (e.g., qa_publish
+	- If `/artifacts` ever returns without a `video_final` entry (e.g., finalize
-		failed or was never executed), treat it as a blocking error: raise a toast/
+		failed or was never executed), treat it as a blocking error: raise a
-		banner explaining that QA publish has not produced a deliverable yet and offer
+		toast/banner explaining that finalize has not produced a deliverable yet and
-		a button that re-invokes production_agent with `resume_from="qa_publish"` so
+		offer a button that re-invokes production_agent with `resume_from="finalize"`
-		users can retry the stage immediately.
-This mirrors THE_PLAN’s requirement
+		so users can retry the stage immediately.
+This mirrors THE_PLAN’s guidance to
-		that clients treat missing `video_final` manifests as terminal.
+		treat missing `video_final` manifests as terminal.
 	- Because Colab downloads rely on `google.colab.files.download`, keep the final
 		video under the default Drive mount or `/content` so the helper can expose it
 		without extra filesystem plumbing.